aduffy70/LabNotes/_posts/2015/2015-01-26-Next-steps-Crepidomanes-GBS.md

     ~~~
     * Started at 11:45am.
 It looks like it compares sequences in batches.
 The first batch took just a few minutes but the second has taken 2 hours to get to the 50% mark.
 There is a flag to store some things on disk rather than in memory, which they recommend for "huge" files.
 I should try that on the next run and see if it makes a difference.
 Also, I'm maxing out the cpus on the cluster.
 Limiting it to 20 of the 24 cpus on future runs would be more considerate if others are using the workstation too.
     * Checking out dDocent as another analysis option
-  * Installing software on OSX Yosemite...
-Imprudence crashes when it tries to connect.
-It also complains about some missing sky texture files, but I found a way to fix that.
-The crashing is a bigger issue and may mean I can no longer rely on Imprudence for VPGsim.